 - Educate our community about resources for eating locally grown, raised, and produced food

-- Develop a greater statewide awareness around the positivie impact of sustainable food production and responsible food consumption
+- Develop a greater statewide awareness around sustainable food production, positive environmental impact, and responsible food consumption

 - Support and popularize local food artisans and purveyors